CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Physics Accuracy

 \subsection{Performance of \ccthree{} at random angles and fixed energies}

-Having established that \ccthree{} can replicate photons travelling along the \(z\) axis, the next assessment looks at photons all across a barrel segment to evaluate behaviour of \ccthree{} across all angles.
+Having established that \ccthree{} can replicate photons travelling along the \(z\) axis, the next assessment looks at photons all across a barrel segment to evaluate the behaviour of \ccthree{} across all angles.
 The following observables are computed at the reconstruction level, after the model has been integrated into the simulation pipeline.

 We now fix the energy of the incident particle in increments of \(10~\si{GeV}\) from \(10~\si{GeV}\) to \(100~\si{GeV}\).
 For legibility the histograms only present in full \(10~\si{GeV}\), \(50~\si{GeV}\) and \(100~\si{GeV}\).
-All other energies are included in summary statistics plotting in figure~\ref{fig:ang_js_spec} and plotted collectively in figure~\ref{fig:3key_allang_1}.
+All other energies are included in summary statistics plotted in figure~\ref{fig:ang_js_spec} and plotted collectively in figure~\ref{fig:3key_allang_1}.

 Figure~\ref{fig:3key_ang_0} shows examples of the different energy distributions.
 The leftmost plot shows the per-cell energy distribution, with the far left blocked off by the MIP cut applied in reconstruction.
 For the majority of the spectrum, all three energies produce a flat ratio, only somewhat overestimating the tail of high energy cells.

-The central plot of figure~\ref{fig:3key_ang_0} shows the radial profile of the energy, and in the right hand plot the energy per layer is seen.
+The central plot of figure~\ref{fig:3key_ang_0} shows the radial profile of the energy.
+Detector cells are assigned to a bin of this histogram according to their radial distance from the shower axis, and the energy from that cell added to the bin total.
+In the right hand plot the energy per layer is seen.
 At all energies, these distributions are well replicated, but the ratio is seen to improve somewhat at higher incident particle energies.

 Figure~\ref{fig:3key_ang_1}, shows examples of the occupancy spectrum of \ccthree{} at random angles and fixed energies.
-The leftmost plot is a histogram of total occupancy in each shower, while all three energies show reasonable agreement, it's clear that the model performs better at higher energies.
+The leftmost plot is a histogram of total occupancy in each shower, while the higher two energies show reasonable agreement, it's clear that the model does not perform as well at the lowest energy.

-The central plot of figure~\ref{fig:3key_ang_1} shows the radial profile of the occupancy, and in the right hand plot the occupancy per layer can be seen.
+The central plot of figure~\ref{fig:3key_ang_1} shows the radial profile of the occupancy.
+Like the radial energy, detector cells are assigned to a bin of this histogram according to their radial distance from the shower axis, and the number of cells with energy above half a MIP is counted towards the bin total.
+Towards \(0\) radius, bins encompass a smaller volume of the detector, creating a dip in the number of active cells.
+In the right hand plot the occupancy per layer can be seen.
 At all energies, these distributions are well replicated, with a more pronounced deviation at \(10~\si{GeV}\) in the occupancy per layer.

 For these comparisons we make two forms of summary statistic.
 The first is the Jenson Shannon distance between \gfour{} and \ccthree{} at each energy separately.
 This is plotted against the incident energy in figure~\ref{fig:ang_js_spec}.
 In all cases, the clear conclusion is that \ccthree{} performs best at higher energies.
 The main reason for this is that the diffusion model makes an iid assumption about the points it is creating, and this iid assumption is closest to the truth at higher energies.
 In figure~\ref{fig:ExampleShower}, examples of showers produced by \gfour{} at \(10~\si{GeV}\), \(50~\si{GeV}\) and \(100~\si{GeV}\) are given.
 Examining these, more structure can be seen at \(10~\si{GeV}\), but by \(100~\si{GeV}\) this structure is obscured by the number of hits.
 As \ccthree{} is incapable of replicating tracks and other internal hit correlations, it performs best at higher energies where such things have been washed out.